-- Abstract: The allocation of computation resources across different feature resolutions in the backbone is a crucial issue in object detection.
-However, classification allocation pattern is usually adopted directly to object detection, which is proved to be sub-optimal.
-In order to reallocate the engaged computation resources in a more efficient way, we present CR-NAS (Computation Reallocation Neural Architecture Search) that can learn computation reallocation strategies on the target detection dataset.
+- Abstract: The allocation of computation resources in the backbone is a crucial issue in object detection.
+However, classification allocation pattern is usually adopted directly to object detector, which is proved to be sub-optimal.
+In order to reallocate the engaged computation resources in a more efficient way, we present CR-NAS (Computation Reallocation Neural Architecture Search) that can learn computation reallocation strategies across different feature resolution and spatial position diectly on the target detection dataset.
 A two-level reallocation space is proposed for both stage and spatial reallocation.
 A novel hierarchical search procedure is adopted to cope with the complex search space.
 We apply CR-NAS to multiple backbones and achieve consistent improvements.
-Our CR-ResNet50 and CR-MobileNetV2 outperforms the baseline by 1.9\% and 1.7\% COCO AP respectively without any additional computation budget.
-The models discovered by CR-NAS can be easily transfered to other dataset, e.g. PASCAL VOC, and other vision tasks, e.g. instance segmentation.
+Our CR-ResNet50 and CR-MobileNetV2 outperforms the baseline by 1.9% and 1.7% COCO AP respectively without any additional computation budget.
+The models discovered by CR-NAS can be equiped to other powerful detection neck/head and be easily transferred to other dataset, e.g. PASCAL VOC, and other vision tasks, e.g. instance segmentation.
 Our CR-NAS can be used as a plugin to improve the performance of various networks, which is demanding.

 - Keywords: Neural Architecture Search, Object Detection